Retzio/Retzio/README.md

 ### Description

-This database I built is for a mock company called Maple Estate Investments.
+This database that I built is for a mock company called Maple Estate Investments.
 The company is a real estate brokerage that specializes in growing and managing real estate portfolios for investors.
 There are a few things that make Maple Estate Investments so unique.
-The company tracks the MLS and off-market deals for any properties that have good capitalization rates and cash flow potential for investing.
-Maple Estate Investments also monitor investors' current portfolio making sure all properties have good returns.
-If a home isn't performing well, they want to diversify, or they want to grow their portfolio we can conduct any transactions needed through the brokerage.
+To start, the company tracks the Multiple Listing Service (MLS) and off-market deals for any properties that have good capitalization rates and cash flow potential for investing.
+Maple Estate Investments also monitors investors' current portfolios, ensuring that all properties have good returns.
+If a home isn't performing well, an investor wants to diversify or grow their portfolio, Maple Estate Investments can conduct any transactions needed through the brokerage itself.
 The brokerage also tracks all current loans to factor in interest payments and amortization.
-If an investor qualifies for a better loan that is more aligned with their unique needs and goals, we work heavily with loan officers to help them get the best possible loans.
-We meet with our investors regularly to discuss the current goals for their portfolio and the amount of risk/return they are willing to take, and based on those factors we take any needed actions to help them achieve those goals.
+If an investor qualifies for a better loan that is more aligned with their unique needs and goals, Maple Estates works heavily with loan officers to help them get the best possible loans.
+They meet with their investors regularly to discuss the current goals for their portfolio and the amount of risk/return they are willing to take.
+Maple Estate Investments uses foresight and planning to help their clients achieve their goals.

 With all this information being recorded, stored, and analyzed, Maple Estate Investments needs a database.
 That is why I built Maple_Estate_Investments_Database.
 I've included a build script for the database as well as views, stored procedures, and user-defined functions in Microsoft SQL Server Management Studios.
-I created forms and reports for the database in Microsoft Visual Studios to help track the database and add data entries as needed.
+I also created forms and reports for the database in Microsoft Visual Studios to help track the database and add data entries as needed.
 Lastly, I created a dashboard for management to track ongoing sales and other important metrics in Power BI.

 To see the full project including the build script, VB.Net forms, Power BI dashboard and more, see [Maple Estate Investments Database](https://github.com/Retzio/MapleEstateInvestments_Database).